Cowslips - Wildlife Trust BCN

 Resident butterflies include orangetip, holly blue, marbled white, brown argus and small copper.
 Birds include bullfinch, long-tailed tit, willow warbler, cuckoo and blackcap.
 Lucky visitors may also catch a glimpse of barn owl hunting at dusk.
 The dense hedges around the meadows provide refuge for small mammals and insects.

 The meadow is cut for hay and grazed by sheep.
-Seed from Chettisham is sown on other sites as part of the Coronation Meadows scheme.
+As a Coronation Meadow, seed from Chettisham is sown on other sites as part of the Coronation Meadows scheme.